mishalhossin/Discord-AI-Chatbot/README.md

 </p>
 </div>

 🤖 This is a Python-based Discord chat bot that uses the discord.py library.
-It can respond to messages using GPT3 and GPT4, It also utilizes the [Imaginepy](https://github.com/ItsCEED/Imaginepy) for generating midjourney like images. 🖼️
+It can respond to messages using GPT, It also utilizes the [Imaginepy](https://github.com/ItsCEED/Imaginepy) for generating midjourney like images. 🖼️

 Now, let's talk about the bot's features.
 It has **OCR** for images, so it can read text from images.
 It can also do web searches using **DuckDuckGo** and even summarize **YouTube** videos for you.
 Pretty handy, right?